March 2026 Disneyland Crowd Calendar

 In a normal year, March starts out slowly.
 The first two weeks are still part of the winter off-season, and there are low crowds during the weekdays.
 The month gets progressively busier towards the end, and the last two weeks start seeing spring break crowds as non-local markets and some schools in surrounding states (namely Utah and Nevada) start having their spring breaks.

-Additionally, some schools in Orange County–where Disneyland is located–will have their spring breaks the last week of the month.
-That means crowd levels will be elevated from March 22-31, 2024.
-Typically, local spring breaks cause crowds to spike, meaning this could be one of the worst weeks of the year.
+Additionally, some schools in Orange County–where Disneyland is located–will have their spring breaks the last full week of the month.
+That means crowd levels will be elevated from March 20-27, 2026.
+Typically, local spring breaks cause crowds to spike, meaning this will be the worst week of the month.
+The worst crowds won’t begin until March 23, 2026, but we’d recommend avoiding all of these dates.

 Finally, we want to reiterate that this is all subject to change depending on park reservation calendars.
 If reservations run out for every single day—including weekdays, there won’t be much variance in crowds at all.
 If every day is fully booked, they’re all equally busy.

-These March 2024 Disneyland crowd calendar predictions assume that Disney will be able to increase capacity and/or pent-up demand will start to fizzle-out in the new year.
-If either or both of those things don’t occur, all bets are off.
-Even if they do occur, it really depends upon the degree to which it happens.
+These March 2026 Disneyland crowd calendar predictions assume that pent-up demand will continue to fizzle-out in the new year.
+If this trend reverses for whatever reason, all bets are off.
 If reservations are still filling up to ~90% most days, there potentially won’t be an appreciable difference in crowd levels throughout the month.
 Our expectation is that demand will decrease and capacity will increase, thus providing some relief to crowds, but that’s not a sure thing.

 Nevertheless, one of the greatest difficulties with forecasting Disneyland crowd calendars is that so much of the audience lives in Los Angeles and Orange Counties, meaning they are not planning their trips to Disneyland months in advance.
 Many people are visiting on a whim, and can make last-minute trips if enticed by marketing, deals, or special entertainment.